tech-learning-collective/hackersnextdoor/location/index.md

 # Location

-Hackers Next Door is grateful to [Triangle Arts Association](https://triangleartsnyc.org/) and [Verso Books](https://versobooks.com/) for hosting this year&rsquo;s conference.
+Hackers Next Door is grateful to [Triangle Arts Association](https://triangleartsnyc.org/) for hosting this year&rsquo;s conference.

-Both hosts are located at:

 20 Jay Street
 Brooklyn, NY 11201
 United States

 * Triangle Arts Association is located in Suite 317, on the 3<sup>rd</sup> floor.
-* Verso Books is located in Suite 1010, on the 10<sup>th</sup> floor.

-Be certain to check the conference [schedule]({% link schedule/index.md %}) for the location of sessions and workshops that you would like to attend.

 ## Map